todogroup/osposurvey/2019/questions.md

 * Other
 >LH Note: who is supposed to get this question?

 41. To what degree do you perceive the following companies to be “good open source community citizens” – contributing, collaborating and leading open source projects and initiatives within the CNCF ecosystem?
-* Excellent
+>
+[Excellent,
 * Above Average
 * Average
 * Below Average
 * Very Poor
 * Don't know

+AWS

+VMware

+RedHat

+Google

+IBM

+Microsoft

+Intel

+COMCAST

+SAP

+Pivotal

+HPE

-* use a likert scale from “Not at all” to “Excellent, Outstanding”) [include the TODO group of companies alongside VMware]
+SalesForce* use a likert scale from “Not at all” to “Excellent, Outstanding”) [include the TODO group of companies alongside VMware]

 44. Thank you for taking the time to answer our questions.
 If you would like a copy of the results, please give us your email address.
 We will only use this email address to communicate with you about this survey.
 * Email